 - Remind clients who you are.

-We publish American Lifestyle magazine and Start Healthy magazine—two high-quality, professional publications that rival the quality of Architectural Digest and House Beautiful.
+Our clients have chosen to use our personally branded magazines to nurture relationships with clients.
+We publish American Lifestyle, Start Healthy, Good to Be Home, and Business in Action—four high-quality, professional publications that rival the quality of Architectural Digest and House Beautiful.
 Clients are consistently writing reviews on Facebook about the impression they make.

 These magazines feature engaging content that recipients use and keep.
-And because each issue is printed with your photo and contact information at no extra cost, you remain visible and in the home, on average, for up to four weeks on average.
+And because each issue is printed with your photo and contact information at no extra cost, you remain visible and in the home, on average, for up to 10 weeks.*

 Your list of recipients will automatically and consistently receive your choice of magazine every two months.
+You can even switch among the different magazines.
 We cover the shipping and handling.
 And, as hard as it may be to believe, each magazine costs less than a typical Hallmark® card.

-You really need to see this magazine to appreciate its value, so click here and we’ll send you a free sample PDF for you to review and enjoy.
+You really need to see this magazine to appreciate its value, so click here and we’ll send you a FREE sample PDF for you to review and enjoy.
+There’s no obligation.

 These are 10 ways to generate free real estate leads that you can use to start pulling in leads today, and there are more ideas to be found in the additional blogs as well as a free e-book listed at the bottom of your screen.
 Still, if any of these ideas are going to work you need to implement them and be patient—consistency is key in real estate marketing.
 Do that, and you’ll be rewarded with many much-deserved leads.